Navneetkaur90/Linux-cmds/00-shell_commands.md

 - **`ls` Options:**
   - `ls -l`: Provides a long listing format with more file details.
   - `ls -a`: Lists all files, including hidden ones.
-  - `ls -lt`: Lists files in the order they were created.
+  - `ls -lt`: Lists files in the order they were created(newest first)
   - Combine options for detailed file information.

 ---